-- 1. Segment Focus: Sharp focus around high quality mid-market businesses - 2.
-Sector Focus: Sharp focus on preferred sectors viz healthcare, consumption, select industrial segments, Enterprise Tech solutions, financial services and specific services sectors, amongst others. - 3.
-Diversified Portfolio: The portfolio is diversified across multiple sectors by way of lower ticket size, despite the of nature of business which requires having lumpy exposures. - 4.
-Sharp ALM Focus: Liabilities raised are mostly long term in nature with a range of 3 5 years which has helped maintain a very healthy ALM profile
+1. Segment Focus: Sharp focus around high quality mid-market businesses

+- 2. Sector Focus: Sharp focus on preferred sectors i.e. healthcare, consumption, select industrial segments, financial services and specific services sectors, amongst others. - 3.
+Superior Credit Understanding: Ability to have a holistic view on the overall assets, liabilities and cash flows of the businesses and a problem solving approach towards investments and client's credit requirement - 4.
+Sharp ALM Focus: Liabilities raised are mostly long term in nature with a range of 3 5 years which has helped maintain healthy ALM profile

-The foundations of the business have been laid in the first four years, with the people & processes being put in place.
-The right foundation makes the organization poised for sustained growth in this year as well.
+The foundations of the business have been laid with the people and processes already in place.
 For risk management, monitoring & review of portfolio there is an independent risk management team & a portfolio management unit which independently assesses the quality of portfolio by assessing macro trends in economy & doing regular interactions with clients.

-AFPL currently operates in two lines of lending businesses namely Structured Finance Business and Loan against Securities (LAS) business as well as a depository business:
+AFPL currently operates in two lines of lending businesses namely Structured Finance Business and Loan Against Securities (LAS) business as well as a depository business:

-1) Structured Finance
+1) Structured Finance (SF)

-Under the structured finance vertical, AFPL offers products to high quality entrepreneurs and businesses to meet their specific requirements.
-Products are largely tailored around untapped cashflows and security.
+Under the Structured Finance vertical, AFPL offers debt products to high quality entrepreneurs and businesses to meet their specific requirements.
+Products are largely tailored around untapped cashflows and business value.

-The experienced team specialises in spotting companies at an inflection point and provide optimal financing solutions for diverse requirements such as sponsor financing, recapitalization, growth financing, asset financing, acquisition financing and bridge financing.
+The experienced team specialises in spotting companies at an inflection point and provide optimal financing solutions for diverse requirements such as growth financing, acquisition financing, asset financing, working capital, bridge financing, and sponsor financing.

-The investment team has a collective experience of close to five decades.
+The investment team has a collective experience of close to eight decades.
 The team uses superior understanding of client's businesses to offer bespoke financing solutions.
-It also leverages on Avendus group's advisory / corporate finance expertise to understand investment thesis of the client's business and which helps in further fine tuning the credit structure.
-With a strong lineage, extensive and growing network of co-investors and professionals, AFPL is rapidly gaining ability to source and syndicate larger transactions.
-While entities collaborate to exchange knowledge, specific compliance requirements are taken care of for maintaining arm's length relationship, protecting price sensitive information and maintaining confidentiality.
+It also leverages on Avendus Group's finance expertise to understand investment thesis of the client's business, and which helps in further fine tuning the credit structure.
+With a strong lineage, extensive and growing network of co-lenders and professionals, AFPL is rapidly gaining ability to source and execute larger transactions.